coherency224/hop-em/docs/source/Past_services.rst

 :Last-updated: 2026-6-9

 PM in early 2025
 6/9/2026 - failed to power up.
 Input voltage measured 222V, should be 230V.
 Swap transformers, 230V achieved.
 Adjust compressed air, which was lost earlier.
 It can be powered up.
-Colomn IGP error.
+Column IGP error.
+Conditioning column